tdlm/dotfiles/README.md

 $ command -v dotfiles
 ```

-If it's not present, run the followign alias or add it to your `.bashrc` or `.zshrc` config so that it's always available:
+If it's not present, run the following alias or add it to your `.bashrc` or `.zshrc` config so that it's always available:

 ```bash
 alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'